abumq/easyloggingpp/README.md

 If you are developing a small application and want a quick logging support with minimum number of extra files, you can use `easylogging++-full.h` where as if your application is on relatively larger scale, we would recommend you use `easylogging++.h` and link the source file to it.

 ###### Examples
 We have added samples for both [linked](https://github.com/mkhan3189/EasyLoggingPP/blob/master/samples/samples-full/samples-linked) and [full](https://github.com/mkhan3189/EasyLoggingPP/blob/master/samples/samples-full/samples-full) compile using g++ compiler.
-Both files are exactly the same except for `compile.sh` (line 33 and 35) where one is linked source file and other one is not.
+Both files are exactly the same except for `compile.sh` (line 33 and 35) where one is linked to source file and other one is not.

 A typical compilation using g++ and linked-type would look something like: